 Our ministry has included home visits, back-packs for going to school, dental clinics, baby showers, Thanksgiving dinners, job fairs, donated goods distribution, clothing and diapers, hospital visits, Easter event, English classes, crisis responses, weddings and funerals!
 A learning center was set up for a Congolese African children's church that included a reading library of children's books, a media center with Christian videos, a crafts corner, teacher training and supplies for teaching as well as toys for toddlers.
 Prayer and Scripture reading done each time!

-JUNE 2015 We had Native Americna youth join our family on a HOPE Response Mission Trip.
-The youth were from Hopi, Navajo, Salt River Pima, and San Carlos Apache tribes.
-The itinerary included both urban and tribal outreach to Los Angeles, the Hoopa, Yurok, Warm Springs, Lummi, Spokane, Flathead, Blackfeet, Assiniboine, Crow, Uintah/Ouray and Moapa Tribes.
-This led us to CA, OR, WA, ID, MT, UT, and AZ states.
-The hours spent riding in the van were involved in intensive 3-4 hours a day of study through the HOPE Response to Faith and the HOPE Response to Loss, Pain and Grief.
-Close bonds formed and their own HOPE stories emerged which they then shared at least 18 times over the trip.
+We had Native American youth join together on HOPE Response Mission Trips.
+The youth have been from many tribes Hopi, Navajo, Salt River Pima, Navajo San Carlos Apache and many more tribes.
+The trips include both urban and tribal outreach to the Lummi, Spokane, Flathead, Blackfeet, Assiniboine, Crow, Uintah/Ouray and Moapa to name a few Tribes.
+This led us to reservations & reservoirs in the United States and Canada.
+The hours spent riding in the van were involved in intensive 3-4 hours a day of study through the HOPE Response to Faith, family love, and HOPE Response to Loss, Pain and Grief.
+Close bonds formed and their own HOPE stories emerged which they then shared at least 18 times over a trip.
 They read daily a chapter from the book of John and learned to lead our group in their own devotional.
 They learned to plan a VBS or daycamp and told the Story of Christ as well as got youth into the Word of God.
-Fun and amazing experiences were built into the trip along the way such as doing a puppet show, riding in an amusement park, and seeing National Parks like the Redwood Forest and Crater Lake.
-The tribes themselves welcomed them to smoked salmon and canoe rowing or buffalo burgers and bead work.
-The most important of all was their lives were transformed and inspired to reach out!
+Fun and amazing experiences were built into the trips along the way such as doing a puppet show, games , crafts and Bible stories.
+The tribes themselves welcomed our teams.
+The most important of all was their lives were transformed in Chriist and inspired to reach out!

 Exchange Students come for cultural exchange and to improve their future with English speaking proficiency.
 Many Christian families open their home to them for a year because of their love for other people.
 We have also partnered with Young Life that creates many teen-friendly, fun events for them to know Christians and Christ, such as an awesome camp in Williams, AZ.
 A Danish boy that came shared that "before coming he had really never thought about God nor did the people around Him but now he finds himself thinking about Him."
 Another Japanese student said "I know I came not as a Christian but now I love reading the Bible like every day and it teaches me about Christ which I am loving to learn about."
 Another shared how she was overwhelmed by the response of support during the terrorist attacks in France while she was here.
 Some express the gratitude they have to be here in safety and freely explore for themselves the Bible, church and to know Christians, even though they know in their country their would be great violence done over this.
 Years later, a student that became a doctor in Uzbekhistan, described herself now as a Christ follower and wanted to live where she could express that freely.
 An Austrian that grew up atheist among beautiful cathedrals found faith in Him that transformed her life.
 The graduation is done for this year and all will be returning soon to their homes and only time will tell the effects of this year for Him!